Fredrikhms/sample-terraform-kubernetes-argocd/readme.md

 ## Results

 After running the previous command you receive:
-* 3-nodes Kind cluster running locally
+* 2-nodes Kind cluster running locally
-* OLM (Operator Lifecycle Manager) installed on Kind
 * Argo CD installed on Kind
-* Kafka Strimzi operator ready to use
-* 3-node Kafka cluster created on Kind
+* Argo cd scanning the local git file system for updates (WIP: problems with the git permisions)
+* 'just argocd' command to run argocd dashboard.
+* 'just sync' command to sync local changes with argocd.
+    - TODO: Needs to be configured using 'argocd login --core' or 'argocd login --sso'
+    - TODO: If '--core' is used, then '~/.kube/config' context must be in the 'argocd' namespace.